 Are there any federal loans available to parents?

 The Federal Direct PLUS Loan (parent loan for undergraduate, dependent students) is a loan from the U.S. Department of Education for parents of undergraduate students who complete a FAFSA and meet general eligibility requirements.
 The interest rate as of July 1, 2018 on PLUS loans is 7.6%.

-For information on how to apply for a Federal Direct PLUS Loan, please contact the FCC Financial Aid Office to obtain our application.
+For information on how to apply for a Federal Direct PLUS Loan, please contact Financial Aid to obtain our application.

 What fees, if any, are associated with these loans?

 For student loans disbursed prior to October 1, 2018, an origination fee of 1.066% of the total loan will be assessed and automatically deducted.
 For PLUS loans disbursed prior to October 1, 2018, an origination fee of 4.264% will be assessed and automatically deducted.
 The origination fees will change on October 1, 2018 to 1.062% for student loans and 4.284% for PLUS loans disbursed through September 30, 2019.
 The net disbursement will reflect these fees; therefore, the amount credited to the student’s account will be less than the loan amount.
 This fee is determined by the U.S. Department of Education.

 How do I apply for a Federal Direct Student loan?